 The only problem is that you have no idea what that font is called.
-The good news is that there are various free tools you can use to identify that font.
+To help you out, there are various free tools you can use to identify that font.
 With the following apps, you’ll always be able to identify a font.

-Crucially, it has a very good font identifier tool that lets you drag-and-drop an image right into it, then scan it for fonts.
-It’s very slick and accurate, offering you multiple typefaces that best match the one you entered, and letting you go ahead and purchase them right away!
+Crucially, it has a very good font identifier tool that lets you drag and drop an image right into it, then scan it for fonts.
+It’s very slick and accurate, offering you multiple typefaces that best match the one you entered, letting you go ahead and purchase them right away!

 Next up is WhatFontIs.
 It’s a great tool to identify fonts but one that you’ll need to register for if you want to enjoy everything it has to offer.
 With the web app, just upload the image that has the font you want to identify and click continue.